-For more information, visit the Buffalo Bill Historical Center Web site: www.bbhc.org
+For more information, Visit the Buffalo Bill Center of the West Web site: centerofthewest.org

 Cody, Wyo., is thick with buffalo.
 Their images dominate signs on main street.
 The Wyoming Buffalo Company sells buffalo summer sausage and buffalo-shaped cheddar cheese.
 Some 50 miles west, in Yellowstone National Park, wild herds of the real thing graze contentedly and charge the occasional careless tourist.
 Buffalo images in Cody are second only to likenesses of the town’s founder, William F. “Buffalo Bill” Cody.